shuaibiyy/awesome-tf/README.md

 - [tfe-state-explorer](https://github.com/segmentio/tfe-state-explorer) - Simple shell for exploring remote terraform enterprise state, with autocomplete.
 - [Scalr](https://scalr.com) - Alternative to Terraform Enterprise with OPA integration

-## Talks
+## Videos

+- [Terraform explained in 15 mins](https://www.youtube.com/watch?v=l5k1ai_GBDE) - Terraform explained in 15 mins.
+- [Terraform Course](https://www.youtube.com/watch?v=SLB_c_ayRMo) - Automate your AWS cloud infrastructure.
+- [How to Build Reusable, Composable, Battle tested Terraform Modules](https://www.youtube.com/watch?v=LVgP63BkhKQ) - Yevgeniy Brikman talks about how to write Terraform code so that it is reusable, composable and testable.
+The presentation focuses on Terraform modules, but also provides a brief and clear explanation of what problem Terraform was created to solve and a short demo of Terraform basics (~39 min, October 2017).
 - [Building Scalable, Repeatable Infrastructure in the Cloud with Terraform](https://www.youtube.com/watch?v=cG7pcksTAnY) - Demonstrates how Terraform enables the practice of Infrastructure as Code by deploying TeamCity in AWS using a hosted PostgreSQL.
 - [Creating a Google Compute Instance with Terraform](https://www.youtube.com/watch?v=fo3VX33Zx0c) - Example of creating a Google Compute Instance with Terraform code.
 - [Creating a Terraform Provider for Just About Anything](https://www.hashicorp.com/resources/creating-terraform-provider-for-anything) - Learn how to contribute to a Terraform provider or create your own from this walkthrough.
 - [Evolving Your Infrastructure with Terraform](https://www.youtube.com/watch?v=wgzgVm7Sqlk) - CTO of OpenCredo provides an extensive look at using Terraform in the real-world with the help of some interesting use-cases.
 - [Going Multi-Cloud with Terraform and Nomad](https://www.youtube.com/watch?v=e42A4aBZUkQ).
-- [How to Build Reusable, Composable, Battle tested Terraform Modules](https://www.youtube.com/watch?v=LVgP63BkhKQ) - Yevgeniy Brikman talks about how to write Terraform code so that it is reusable, composable and testable.
-The presentation focuses on Terraform modules, but also provides a brief and clear explanation of what problem Terraform was created to solve and a short demo of Terraform basics (~39 min, October 2017).
 - [How to Extend the Terraform Provider List](https://www.youtube.com/watch?v=2BvpqmFpchI) - In this talk, Paul will walk through the creation of a terraform provider.
 - [Orchestrating Containers with Terraform and Consul](https://www.infoq.com/presentations/terraform-consul) - Mitchell Hashimoto shows how Terraform can be used to deploy and scale containerized workloads.
 - [Production ChaosMonkey with Terraform](https://www.youtube.com/watch?v=CPI6W3LK0-g) - How DigitalOcean uses Terraform to run production integration tests.